Home #Hwoodtimes CHASING CHASING AMY: A Young Filmmaker’s Obsession with Kevin Smith’s Film

 This documentary attempts to weave in current discussions in the LGBTQ+ community about representation of lesbians.
 Chasing Chasing Amy seeks to and largely succeeds in answering those questions rather than just avoiding the negative aspects and focusing on the impact that Kevin Smith’s film had on the life of Sav Rodgers.
 Smith’s independent film was a commercial success and made both Ben Affleck and Joey Lauren Adams into stars.
 Its success in movie theatres supported the standard heterosexual belief of most viewers that a lesbian just needs to meet the right man to fall in love.
 In contrast, Rose Troche’s Go Fish (1994), a pioneering film about a lesbian love relationship, got little critical attention.
 Actress Joey Lauren Adams in her interview with Sav Rodgers recalls that, being in her 20s, she too was harassed by Harvey Weinstein at Sundance after he previewed Chasing Amy.
 There are quite a number of interviews with Kevin Smith, with whom Sav Rodgers develops a warm friendship to such an extent that Smith acknowledges that Rodger’s documentary project “gave me my movie back.”

-Ancillary to the coming-of-age romantic story of Sav Rodgers and “Riley” is some talking heads who offer various insights into the seeming bisexuality in Smith’s film and, to some extent, what happens within a transman/lesbian relationship.
+Ancillary to the coming-of-age romantic story of Sav Rodgers and “Riley” is some talking heads who offer various insights into the seeming bisexuality in Smith’s film, and, to some extent, what happens within a transman/lesbian relationship.
 What is complicated in Kevin Smith’s film was the bisexuality of the character of Alyssa Jones (played by Joey Lauren Adams).
 Dr. Sarah Jen, from the University of Kansas Bisexuality Studies, offers this insight: “It is hard to pinpoint bisexuality as media representation.
 Because it really operates between two polar extremes.
 There is the invisibility and there is the hyper-visibility.
 The invisibility refers to the fact that bisexual stories have not been told for very long.
 Language is really important.
 If you don’t have something to call yourself, how to you explain it to the people who are important to you.
 The hyper-visibility is the stereotype attached to bisexuality.
 And Chasing Amy brings up all of those things, including the idea that bisexuality is associated with promiscuity.
 People often think that bisexual people are confused because they are not being true to themselves.
 A lot of that is due to the social scripts laid before us.
 It’s the cultural context.”

 Sav Rodgers’ film is, in a sense, the portrait of a filmmaker as a young transexual man whose own love story is interwoven with the fiction of Kevin Smith’s Chasing Amy.
 The messiness of real life does intrude on the filmmaker’s journey but hopefully the determination exhibited by Sav Rodgers will be shared by the film’s viewers.
-The closing night at The Montalbán Theatre in Hollywood on Sunday, July 23rd, 7:00 PM.
-If you are not planning to attend the event, the film will be available on Outfest Streaming online July 24, 12:00 AM – July 20, 11:59 PM.